I never in a million years thought I would leave Trello for Asana… but I did!! 🤯

 (This post may contain affiliate links, which means I receive a small commission at no extra cost to you if you make a purchase using these links.)

-All the years I was using Trello, I thought everything was fine, just fine.
+All of the years I was using Trello, I thought everything was fine, just fine.

 My business was organized.
 I knew what my goals were and what I had to work on each day.
 I could manage and keep track of all the moving (and non-moving) parts of my business as a one-woman show.